polarstreams/polar/docs/getting_started/on_docker/README.md

 <!-- Start Intro -->

 Barco Streams is distributed by default with a minimal size of 3 brokers for production use.
-You can run a single-broker using Docker/Podman with developer mode enabled to get started quickly.
+You can run a single-broker using Docker / Podman with developer mode enabled to get started quickly.

 ```shell
 docker run --rm --env BARCO_DEV_MODE=true -p 9250-9252:9250-9252 barcostreams/barco:latest